Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: Introduction

 The present work extends \cite{AA} by proposing an axiomatisation {\bf AA}$^\ast$ for always-validities ($\ast$-validities).
-We also slightly modify the semantics for asynchronous announcements so that propositions can only be true in (state, history) pairs such that the history is executable in that state.
+We also slightly modify their semantics for asynchronous announcements so that formulas can only be true in (state, history) pairs such that the history is executable in that state.
+This does not modify the set of validities and therefore does not affect the axiomatisation.
 Unlike the axiomatisation {\bf AA} of \cite{AA}, that is a rewrite system reducing every formula with dynamic modalities for sending and receiving to one without, our novel axiomatisation {\bf AA}$^\ast$ is an infinitary axiomatisation from which dynamic modalities cannot be eliminated.
 An extensive final section compares our results to other works in the area.

-Section \ref{sectionPresentationAA} presents the logic of asynchronous announcements.
-Section \ref{sectionAxiomatisation} proposes a novel axiomatisation $\AAstar$ for always-validities, which completeness is shown in Section \ref{sectionCompleteness}.
+Section \ref{sectionPresentationAA} presents the logic of \emph{asynchronous announcements}.
+Section \ref{sectionAxiomatisation} proposes an axiomatisation $\AAstar$ for always-validities, which completeness is shown in Section \ref{sectionCompleteness}.
 Section \ref{sectionAxiomOneAgent} discusses why we do not have an axiomatisation for the single-agent case and Section \ref{sectionComparison} compares our work to other approaches on asynchronous communication and three-valued logics.